libasoles/patchwork/README.md

 It's a collaborative drawing app.

-**This is in a very early**.
+**This is in a very early stage**.
 Not intended to be reviewed by recruiters 🙏

 ## Demo